About the origin of the Earth and the creatures that multiplied on it: a story of creation, destruction and regeneration.

 Shellfish encrusting the shells of partially buried ammonites in the Posidonia Shale

-Those who believe that life must have come into being by itself look at the evidence that a land reptile evolved into a marine reptile and think, ‘this confirms the view that all life evolved into existence, without design or purpose.’
-But the thought needs unpacking.
-The logic is that any substantial degree of change in a species constitutes evidence against creation (because – isn’t this what creationists say? – God would have created species fixed in form) and evidence for the theory of evolution (because if there is no God, life must have come into existence by steps).
-Any evidence of change in the fossil record is therefore evidence that life did come into existence by steps – ichthyosaurs included.
+Those who believe that life must have come into being by itself see the evidence that a land reptile evolved into a marine reptile and think, ‘this confirms that all life evolved into existence, without design or purpose.’
+The unspoken logic is that any substantial degree of change in a species constitutes evidence against creation because created species would have had fixed forms; they would have been unable to diversify and adapt themselves to new environments.
+The multiplication of species indicates that the appearance of design in the natural world is illusory.

-We have touched on the changes that can readily be seen or inferred from fossilised bones and skin: the change from foot to flipper as finger bones shortened, became more numerous and more packed together, all encased in a stream-lined mitten; the stream-lining of the whole body, from head to tail; the thickening of the trunk, enabling the diving animal to store more oxygen and body heat; the stiffening of the spinal column; the development of a stiff dorsal fin and tail fluke; the change in eye design, enabling ichthyosaurs to pick out prey in the dark; the acquisition of electroreceptors to help them close in on their prey.
-The question is, are these changes satisfactorily explained on the basis that the genetic code (as it had evolved up to that point) was miscopied, each time passing an advantage from one individual to the whole population as those that had the mutation left more offspring than those that did not (the idea of natural selection)?
-Since the history of the DNA cannot be retraced, we can only come to an answer on the basis of what seems likely – likely as judged by the phenomena themselves, not a preconceived belief about the nature of reality.
-And the phenomena themselves, surely, suggest a co-ordinated sequence of changes directed towards a pre-determined end.
-This also commends itself as the more scientific interpretation: large-scale evolutionary change is presumed to have an intrinsic cause, attributable to the organism’s genome, rather than to ‘chance’ entering and leaving the scene like some deus ex machina.
+We have touched on the changes that can be seen or inferred from fossilised bones and skin: the change from foot to flipper as finger bones shortened, became more numerous and more packed together, encased in a streamlined mitten; the streamlining of the whole body, from head to tail; the thickening of the trunk, enabling the diving animal to store more oxygen and body heat; the stiffening of the spinal column; the development of a stiff dorsal fin and tail fluke; the change in eye design, enabling ichthyosaurs to pick out prey in the dark; the acquisition of electro-receptors to help them close in on their prey.
+The question is, are these changes – to say nothing of the entire preceding history of the lineage – well explained on the supposition that, in the course of genetic miscopying, slight advantages repeatedly passed into the whole population as a result of animals with the mutation leaving more offspring than those without?
+The history of ichthyosaur DNA cannot be retraced, so we can only consider the question in the light of what seems most likely – likely as judged by the phenomena themselves, not a preconceived belief about the nature of reality.
+And the phenomena, surely, suggest a co-ordinated sequence of changes directed towards a pre-determined end.
+The more scientific approach is to attribute large-scale evolutionary change to the intrinsic cause of the organism’s genome, rather than to ‘chance’ entering and leaving the scene like some deus ex machina.
+Evolution was too fast, even when measured on the conventional timescale.

 Stephen Jay Gould expresses the wonder of it all: